hanelske/NRT/_pages/team.md

     title: "Image 4 title caption"

 {% include gallery caption="This is a sample gallery with **Markdown support**." %}

+---

+The NRT design team consist of staff from LJMU and IAC.
+Below is a brief bio and photo of each of the team members.

+# LJMU

 ## Professor Iain Steele
 **NRT Director**